Hubas-prog/reshapeGC/README.md

 2- Open reshapeGC.Rproj in R studio

-3- Add all raw Varian .txt files to your Rproj directory according to the following format https://github.com/Hubas-prog/Paradendryphiella_traject/blob/master/02LDT18S1.txt
+3- Add all raw GC-FID Varian .txt files to your Rproj directory.
+Txt files must be tailored for ease of manipulation with R according to the following format https://github.com/Hubas-prog/Paradendryphiella_traject/blob/master/02LDT18S1.txt.

 4- open and run the whole gc.process.R script